The Emergency Services Commission Meeting will be on May 17 at 7 PM at the Laurel Volunteer Fire Department at 7411 Cherry Lane, Laurel, MD 20707.

 Emergency Services Commission Meeting

-Vice Chair Davis called the meeting to order at 7:07 PM, with the following members virtually present:
+Chair Carmen called the meeting to order at 7:01 PM, with all Commission members present:

 Chief Jim Codespote – Laurel Volunteer Fire Department

-Christina L. Cornwell – City of Laurel - Emergency Manager
+Emergency Manager Christina L. Cornwell – City of Laurel Office of Emergency Management

 Christina L. Cornwell, Emergency Management: